 10. Baby Picture Guessing Game

 Have everyone bring in a baby picture of themselves.
-After placing the pictures in a common space allow all people time to see them all.
-Then, hold a vote seeing if people can correctly match the pictures to their respective persons.
+Place all the pictures in a common space and give people time to view them.
+Then, hold a vote to see if people can correctly match the pictures to their respective persons.

 11. Volunteer at a Local Shelter

-Organize a day where everyone from the office will volunteer together at a local shelter.
-This can be done on a work day or on the weekend.
+Organize a day where everyone from the office will volunteer together at a local animal shelter.
+This can be done on a workday or on the weekend.